-There have been no material changes in the risk factors that were included in our Annual Report on Form 10-K for the fiscal year ended May 31, 2024, which was filed with the SEC on August 15, 2024.
-You should carefully consider those risk factors in addition to other information in this Form 10-Q.
+We are subject to various risks, including risk factors identified in our 2024 Form 10-K. You should carefully consider those risk factors in addition to the risk factor set forth below and other information in this Form 10-Q.